 Omnichannel marketing, to multiplicate “touchpoint”

-Omnichannel marketing is important when building a brand in China, especially to Yoga clothing brands where the values lie not only in the products themselves but the lifestyle and the experiences surrounding them.
+Omnichannel marketing is important when building a brand in China, especially for Yoga clothing brands where the values lie not only in the products themselves but the lifestyle and the experiences surrounding them.

-Back in 2017, the ground around Beijing’s Forbidden City was carpeted with hundreds of people doing outdoor yoga on brightly coloured mats, as Lululemon kicked off “Unroll China”, its first series of fitness events in the country.
+In 2017, the ground around Beijing’s Forbidden City was carpeted with hundreds of people doing outdoor yoga on brightly colored mats, as Lululemon kicked off “Unroll China”, its first series of fitness events in the country.
 The event sold out overnight for the simultaneous yoga events in three key markets in China.

-These events also viral-ness and attract great attention on social media, especially if they involve the participation from KOLs in the fitness or Yoga arena.
+These events are also viral-ness and attract great attention on social media, especially if they involve the participation of KOLs in the fitness or Yoga arena.

-Holding pop-up events with KOL influencers and live-streaming them over social media is a good way to build awareness and drive traffic for yoga wear brands in China.
+Holding pop-up events with KOL influencers and live-streaming them over social media is an excellent way to build awareness and drive traffic for yoga wear brands in China.

-Social media marketing in China, entry gate to reach Chinese Girls
+Social media marketing in China, the entry gate to reaching Chinese Girls

-Beside must-have social media platforms such as Wechat and Weibo, brands can connect with more targeted audience on fitness workout app Keep.
+Besides must-have social media platforms such as Wechat and Weibo, brands can connect with more targeted audiences on the fitness workout app Keep.
 Keep enables users to share their workout experiences on social media.
-It gained over 10 million users within 289 days, and reportedly has over 120 million registered users today.
+It gained over 10 million users within 289 days and reportedly has over 120 million registered users today.

-Furthermore, Xiaohongshu is also a place for discussions about health, beauty, fashion and wellness where you can find a lot of information regarding what people care about Yoga, what they are talking about brands, what they expect from Yoga clothes for example.
+Furthermore, Xiaohongshu is also a place for discussions about health, beauty, fashion, and wellness where you can find a lot of information regarding what people care about Yoga, what they are talking about brands, and what they expect from Yoga clothes for example.